 Depending on your hardware configuration, you may need to edit your system's configuration file even if you choose to add kernel options during the advanced

-- Your system's configuration does not conform to control status register (CSR) address assignment rules. - · You have disk controllers in floating address space. - You have both KDA50 and RQDX controllers on the Q-bus.
+- Your system's configuration does not conform to control status register (CSR) address assignment rules. - You have disk controllers in floating address space.